jmtsuji/axiome-extensions/README.md

 Brief description of each script (more documentation coming!)
 - `axiome_length_dist.sh`	Shows the length distribution of the reads merged by PANDAseq, to look for potential errors in the read merging process.
-- `mesas-pcoa_JMT.R`	Improved PCoA plotting script, for use in RStudio
+- `mesas-pcoa_JMT.R`	Improved PCoA plotting script, for use in RStudio.
+Cleaned up code and improved visuals for plotting.
-- `mesas-pcoa_JMT-cl.R`	Improved PCoA plotting script, for use in command line.
-Effectively a replacement for the original script.
+- `mesas-pcoa_JMT-cl.R`	Improved PCoA plotting script (same as above), for use in command line.
+Effectively a replacement for the [original script](https://github.com/neufeld/MESaS/tree/master/scripts).
 - `otutable_subset.R`		Makes a subset of the OTU table (e.g., to top 1%)
-- `otutable_taxaplot.R`		Makes a taxa plot of the OTU table (like the MetAnnotate barplot script)
+- `otutable_taxaplot.R`		Makes a taxa plot of the OTU table (like the [MetAnnotate barplot script](https://github.com/jmtsuji/metannotate-analysis))